-Summary of Highway and Transit Programming
+Highway and Transit Programming

-This chapter contains the TIP tables, a listing of all the projects and programs funded with federal highway and transit funding in the Boston region during federal fiscal years (FFYs) 2019-23 (Tables 3-2 to 3-7).
+This chapter contains the TIP tables, a listing of all the projects and programs funded with federal highway and transit funding in the Boston region during federal fiscal years (FFYs) 2019-23 (Tables 3-2 to 3-44).
 These tables are also included as part of the State Transportation Improvement Program (STIP).
-Section 1A of the TIP tables (Table 3-2) includes the regionally prioritized projects funded during a given federal fiscal year.
+Section 1A in each annual element of the TIP table (Table 3-2) includes the regionally prioritized projects funded during a given federal fiscal year.
 The other sections of the table (sections 1B, 2A, 2B, 2C, 3, and 4) list the following: